 Deborah Tannen has been a member of the linguistics department faculty at Georgetown since 1979; she is one of six in the College of Arts and Sciences who hold the distinguished rank of University Professor.
 In addition to her seventeen academic books and over one hundred scholarly articles, she has written eight books for general audiences.
-The best known of these is You Just Don't Understand: Women and Men in Conversation, which was on the New York Times best seller list for nearly four years, including eight months as No. 1, and has been translated into 31 languages.
+The best known of these is You Just Don’t Understand: Women and Men in Conversation, which was on the New York Times best seller list for nearly four years, including eight months as No. 1, and has been translated into 31 languages.
 This is the book that brought gender differences in communication style to the forefront of public awareness.
 Her book Talking from 9 to 5: Women and Men at Work did for the workplace what the earlier book did for conversations at home, and was a New York Times Business best seller.
-Her books You Were Always Mom’s Favorite!: Sisters in Conversation Throughout Their Lives and You're Wearing THAT?: Understanding Mothers and Daughters in Conversation were also New York Times best sellers.
-You're The Only One I Can Tell: Inside the Language of Women's Friendships, her 25th book, was published in May 2017.
+Her books You Were Always Mom’s Favorite!: Sisters in Conversation Throughout Their Lives and You’re Wearing THAT?: Understanding Mothers and Daughters in Conversation were also New York Times best sellers.
+You’re The Only One I Can Tell: Inside the Language of Women’s Friendships, her 25th book, was published in May 2017.
 Among her academic books,Talking Voices explores the relationship between everyday conversation and the language of literature.
 Conversational Style: Analyzing Talk Among Friends presents a theory and method for analyzing conversation while examining New York vs. California conversational style.
 Her other books and articles address such topics as spoken and written language; doctor-patient communication; modern Greek discourse; and family communication.
-More information is available at her website.
+Visit her website for more information.

 Heidi E. Hamilton, Professor

 Heidi E. Hamilton is Professor in the Department of Linguistics, Georgetown University where she teaches courses in discourse analysis and applications of interactional sociolinguistics.
-Her research interests focus on issues of discourse and Alzheimer's disease, language and aging, and health discourse.
-Her books include Conversations with an Alzheimer's Patient, Language and Communication in Old Age: Multidisciplinary Perspectives, Glimmers: A Journey into Alzheimer's Disease, Handbook of Discourse Analysis (with Tannen and Schiffrin), Linguistics, Language, and the Professions (with Alatis and Tan), Doing Foreign Language (with Crane and Bartoshesky), and Handbook of Language and Health Communication (with Chou).
+Her research interests focus on issues of discourse and Alzheimer’s disease, language and aging, and health discourse.
+Her books include Conversations with an Alzheimer’s Patient, Language and Communication in Old Age: Multidisciplinary Perspectives, Glimmers: A Journey into Alzheimer’s Disease, Handbook of Discourse Analysis (with Tannen and Schiffrin), Linguistics, Language, and the Professions (with Alatis and Tan), Doing Foreign Language (with Crane and Bartoshesky), and Handbook of Language and Health Communication (with Chou).
 Her current book project is titled Language, Dementia, and Meaning Making: Navigating Everyday Challenges of Epistemic Understanding and Face.
 She has given plenary lectures at a range of linguistics, health, and aging conferences and workshops around the world, including in Austria, Belgium, Germany, Japan, Norway, Spain, Sweden, the United Kingdom, and the United States.
 Major awards include the Fulbright Distinguished Chair in Linguistics in Innsbruck, Austria; DAAD (German Academic Exchange Service) Gastdozentin in Berlin, Germany; and Humboldt Research Award in Berlin, Germany.
 For the past forty-plus summers, she has taught German and carried out research as Village Mentor at the K-12 language and cultural immersion programs of Concordia Language Villages in northern Minnesota http://www.concordialanguagevillages.org/.
 Heidi lives in Rockville, Maryland with her husband, Dan, Professor at the Johns Hopkins School of Advanced International Studies.
 Their son, Sean, teaches music and sports at the German International School of Portland in Oregon; their daughter, Siri, lives in Massachusetts with her husband, Shawn, and teaches first grade in Boston.
-More information is available at her website.
+Visit her website for more information.